Maui vs. Big Island: Which Hawaiian Island Is Best for Your Vacation?

 Size and Geography

-Start with raw size, because it shapes almost everything else.
-The Big Island (officially Hawaii Island) is the largest in the chain by a wide margin, roughly twice the size of all the other Hawaiian islands combined.
-Maui, by contrast, is the second largest island, but it's compact enough that you can drive from one end to the other in a few hours, traffic and Road to Hana hairpins aside.
+Maui is the second-largest island, but it's compact enough that you can drive from one end to the other in a few hours, traffic and the famous twisting Road to Hana aside.
 That difference matters for trip planning.
 On the Big Island, getting from the Kona side to the Hilo side can eat up half a day.
-On Maui, you can have breakfast in Kihei and be snorkeling in Kapalua before lunch.
+On Maui, you can have breakfast in Kihei and be snorkeling on Kapalua Bay Beach before lunch.

 Natural Attractions